Skip to main content

 adb_screen_size

-Retrieve screen resolution and display density to compute tap/swipe coordinates and analyze UI layout grid.
+Retrieve screen resolution and display density to calculate accurate tap coordinates and understand UI layout for Android device automation.

 Instructions